john30/ebusd/src/tools/README.md

       --usage                give a short usage message -V, --version              print program version

-PORT is the serial port to use (e.g./dev/ttyUSB0)
+PORT is the serial port to use (e.g./dev/ttyUSB0) also supporting a trailing wildcard '*' for testing multiple ports.
 ```

 Flash firmware